zezhongding/GraphPartitionMethod/EdgePartition/CLUGP/C++/README.md

 # CLUGP (ICDE'2022) C++ Version
-This is the implementation of CLUGP (ICDE'22) by Darkness Lab, USTC.
+This is the implementation of CLUGP (ICDE'22) by Data Darkness Lab, USTC.

 ```bash
 @inproceedings{KongXZ22,